 Cooking in a cast-iron pan can be dangerous if it is not maintained properly.
 In order to keep your food from being contaminated, you should know when to throw away the pan and get a new one.

 When you cook food in damaged cast iron, the iron will mix in your food, making it harmful for you.
 Your health and safety should always be your first priority, so if your cast iron is not able to perform to its highest standard it is time to replace it.

-Let’s take a closer look as to why you should throw away a cast iron pan.
+Let’s take a closer look at why you should throw away a cast iron pan.

 1. When Cast-Iron Is Chipped

 Cooking with cast iron can be both fun and dangerous.
 Cooking food at high heat for long periods of time will cause the food to burn, scraping to remove stuck particles may result in chipping the pan.
 If this is repeated over a long period of time, it can actually damage your pan irreparably.
 Unwanted iron traces in food can create serious hazards for your health if you continually use a damaged pan.
 So throw away your damaged cast-iron so that you don’t get sick.

 2. When Cast-Iron Has Holes

 Cast Iron pans are lifetime pans and they generally do not get damaged with age.
 In rare cases though, holes can form in the iron because of harsh washing techniques or through long term use after many years of improper care as well as incorrect usage like using metal utensils with them among other things which that might lead to a hole forming at the bottom of your cast iron pan!